api3dao/oev-docs/docs/oev/overview/oev-network.md

 enforce a particular data encodings.
 This allows for great flexibility and easier migration process in case of an upgrade.

 This contract is the key component that powers OEV auctions.
-These include the
+This includes the
 following:

 1. Deposit and withdraw collateral